 Active Learning and Learning Strategies

 You should always be willing to learn, especially in a time of rapid workplace change.
 Active learning means looking at new information and understanding how it applies to your job, both now and in the future.
 Once you learn it, be ready to apply it.
-Learning strategies come into play because, if you train others, you must choose the most effective training strategies to engage them and help them retain the information.
+Learning strategies come into play because, if you train others, you must choose the most effective strategies to engage them and help them retain the information.

 Technology Design and Programming

-Design and programming are two critical parts of valued technology skills.
+Design and programming are two crucial parts of valued technology skills.
 Programming refers to the ability to write computer programs to accomplish various tasks.
 The design side refers to the practical skills of creating or adapting equipment and technology to meet specific user needs.
 Programming is important, but so is the practical application of the programs.

 Creativity and Originality

-Innovation means that you’re able to think in non-standard ways.
+Innovation means that you’re able to think in nonstandard ways.
 True innovation requires creativity and looking beyond what is already known to generate new solutions.
 To be in demand, you need the ability to find and seize opportunities while keeping a strategic business perspective.
 The better you understand your industry and keep up with the latest trends, the more adept you’ll be at generating innovative ideas.

 Initiative encompasses generating ideas and putting them into action.
 To be in demand, you must be willing to take risks and step up to tackle challenges.
 You shouldn’t be afraid to work autonomously rather than always waiting for direction.
-Managers appreciate employees with this skill because it frees them up to concentrate in handling their own responsibilities.
+Managers appreciate employees with this skill because it frees them up to concentrate on their own responsibilities.

 Emotional intelligence is a critical skill that involves your ability to manage your own emotions and those of others in your workplace.
 You should be prepared to understand your workers and why they act or react in certain ways.
 Strong emotional intelligence skills are prized because those who have them are team players who cooperate with others and show sensitivity and concern.